katherine Dowling //

 critical acclaim //

-Praised by the New York Times for her “crystalline performances, gestural expressiveness, and careful attention to color”, and by the Boston Globe for her “effortless incisiveness”, award- winning “tour-de-force” (OpusKlassiek, Berkshire Eagle) pianist Katherine Dowling performs across North America and Europe as a soloist and chamber musician and can be heard on nearly a dozen outstanding recordings.
+Praised by the New York Times for her “crystalline performances, gestural expressiveness, and careful attention to color”, and by the Boston Globe for her “effortless incisiveness”, award-winning “tour-de-force” (OpusKlassiek, Berkshire Eagle) pianist Katherine Dowling performs across North America and Europe as a soloist and chamber musician and can be heard on a dozen spellbinding recordings.

 in search of the unheard //

-Katherine thrives on making new musical discoveries (she’s premiered over 25 works by young composers, and has worked with John Harbison, Louis Andriessen and Oliver Knussen) and the thrill of live performance - always playing from memory so that the music is fully internalized.
+Described by her listeners as mesmerizing and otherworldly, Katherine thrives on the intimacy of live performance - always playing from memory so that the music is fully internalized.

 She loves to discover sounds that she has never heard nor imagined before, to explore beauty that isn’t nice or pretty.